 Know Your Credit Profile

-Monitor your credit activity, report, and FICO scores by registering on Credit Karma.
+Monitor your credit activity, report, and FICO scores regularly by registering on Credit Karma.
 It is a free service.

 Select Credit Cards with Low Fees

 Select credit cards with the lowest annual percentage rates, if possible.
 Also, look for those with low or no annual fees.
 In addition, select credit cards that have low late payment fees.

 Remember that you should use a credit card as if it were cash.
 If you don’t have or know you won’t be in close proximity to having the cash, do not swipe your card.
 It is frivolous.